This treatment method is typically used for varicose veins.

-SVT may lead to serious complication called “pulmonary embolism” because blood clot in the extremities can travel to the lungs.
+SVT may lead to a serious complication called “pulmonary embolism” because a blood clot in the extremities can travel to the lungs.
 This happens when the blood clot migrates from superficial veins to deeper veins.

 The main objective of SVT treatment is to diminish inflammation and prevent SVT from extending from its original place.
 Treatment may include physical activity, compression, medications, and surgery.

 Different compression bandages are used to manage different cases of SVT.
 These include adhesive short stretch bandages, fixed compression bandages, and graduated elastic compression stockings.
 Compression apply pressure on the swollen site to discourage further fluid accumulation.

 Individuals with SVT are encouraged to become more physically active.
 Inactivity or sitting or standing for extended periods promotes fluid accumulation and cause the SVT to elongate, increasing risk clinical complications.